imryche/blockkit/README.md

 ## Here's the thing

-Building Slack apps shouldn't feel like writing JSON.
+Building Slack apps shouldn't feel like writing JSON by hand.
 It's tedious.
 It's error prone.
 And honestly?
 It's a waste of your time.

 You know what you want to build.
 Your editor should help you build it.
 That's what BlockKit does.